Remembrance Day of the Latvian Legionnaires: Origins

-From March 16 to 18, 1944 heavy battles were fought on the eastern bank of the Velikaya River for "Hill 93.4", a strategically important height, defended by the 15th and the 19th Waffen-SS divisions.
-On March 16 at 6:40, the Soviet assault began with a massive artillery barrage.
-At 7:00 the Soviet tanks and infantry launched an attack on "Hill 93.4" and captured it at 11:00 as the defenders withdrew.
-On March 18 at 17:40 the reinforced and approximately 300-men-strong 15th Division, led by Colonel Artūrs Silgailis, recaptured the hill in a counterattack with relatively small losses – seven non-commissioned officers and soldiers killed, 20 wounded and five missing.
-After that the Red Army did not try to attack there again.
+From 16 to 18 March 1944, heavy battles were fought on the eastern bank of the Velikaya River for "Hill 93.4", a strategically important height, defended by the 15th and the 19th Waffen-SS divisions.
+On 16 March at 6:40, the Soviet assault began with a massive artillery barrage.
+At 7:00, the Soviet tanks and infantry launched an attack on "Hill 93.4" and captured it at 11:00 as the defenders withdrew.
+On 18 March at 17:40, the reinforced and approximately 300-men-strong 15th Division, led by Colonel Artūrs Silgailis, recaptured the hill in a counterattack with relatively small losses – seven non-commissioned officers and soldiers killed, 20 wounded and five missing.
+After that, the Red Army did not try to attack there again.

 History

 1989/90–2000

 Remembrance Day of the Latvian legionnaires has been publicly observed in Latvia since 1989/90.
 It was officially recognized as a "Remembrance Day for Latvian soldiers" by the Saeima in 1998, a compromise between the For Fatherland and Freedom/LNNK party who wanted to establish the day as the "Remembrance Day for the Latvian Legion" and other members of the coalition fearing the potential effect such a move would have on the international reputation of Latvia.
-In 1998 the procession to lay flowers at the base of the Freedom Monument drew the attention of foreign media and the following year the State Duma condemned the event as "a glorification of Nazism".
+In 1998, the procession to lay flowers at the base of the Freedom Monument drew the attention of foreign media.
 In 2000, the Latvian government abolished it as an official commemoration day.
 Observance continued unofficially.

 2005–2008

 In 2005, a counterdemonstration was dispersed by police, arresting some of its participants; and the procession itself was condemned by the Simon Wiesenthal Center.
 In 2006, the Latvian government tried to bring the situation under control by fencing off the Freedom Monument, with Riga City Council claiming it required restoration.
 Some later questioned this statement, as politicians named various other reasons for the move, the enclosed area was much larger than needed for restoration, and the weather did not seem appropriate for restoration.
 The unapproved events took place despite the ban and 65 participants were arrested by Latvian police, two of the arrested participants being citizens of Estonia.
 In 2006, laws requiring approval to arrange gatherings were ruled out as unconstitutional.

-On March 16, 2007, the government mobilized the police force to guard the vicinity of the monument and the day went by relatively peacefully.
-The veterans' organizations Daugavas Vanagi and National Association of Latvian soldiers have announced that they dissociate themselves from ultra-radicals who organize processions at the monument and advised patriotic Latvians to attend other events.
+On 16 March 2007, the government mobilized the police force to guard the vicinity of the monument and the day went by relatively peacefully.
+The veterans' organizations Daugavas Vanagi and National Association of Latvian Soldiers have announced that they dissociate themselves from ultra-radicals who organize processions at the monument and advised patriotic Latvians to attend other events.
 In 2008, the confrontation was limited to verbal arguments and insults.